tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 **Cartesian space:** is the space that contains the Cartesian variables where the end-effector can travel through within the workspace.
 *For a planar robot, the Cartesian space will have 3 variables (Dx, Dy, Rz).
 For a full 3D robot, the Cartesian space will have 6 variables (Dx, Dy, Dz, Rx, Ry, Rz), which is the maximum number of Cartesian space variables.*

+## Inverse Manipulator Kinematics
+Given the desired position and orientation of the tool relative to the station, how do we compute the set of joint angles which will achieve this desired result.

 # Conceptual Info
 ---